 If you also need an energy boost, there is a great selection of eateries to satisfy your food and coffee desires, served by friendly and welcoming staff.

-We offer Taieri Gorge train trips to Middlemarch every Friday and Sunday during the summer season (October to April inclusive).
-To find out what there is to do during your one hour stopover in Middlemarch, visit Explore Middlemarch.
+We offer Taieri Gorge train trips to Middlemarch on select Sundays during the summer season (October to April inclusive).
+To find out what there is to do during your one hour stopover in Middlemarch, Otago visit Explore Middlemarch.

 “The scenery is incredible the whole way from Outram to Pukerangi, and the staff were faultless.”